Developments in the Tensor Network -- from Statistical Mechanics to Quantum Entanglement: CTMRG

 which are equivalent to Eqs. (\ref{veq_column2}) and (\ref{veq_row2}) with $\eta=1 = \eta'=1$.
 Here, note that $\tilde{\sf G}^\dagger(t)=\tilde{\sf G}(t)$ and $\tilde{\sf F}^\dagger(s)=\tilde{\sf F}(s)$, and the orthonormal condition of the singular vectors naturally results in $\eta=1 = \eta'=1$.
 Substituting Eq. (\ref{UV_MPS}) into Eqs. (\ref{eq_self_F}) and (\ref{eq_self_G}), we obtain

 which are respectively equivalent to the variational equations (\ref{veq_column1}) and (\ref{veq_row1}) with $\alpha=\beta=\kappa$.
 Finally, using Eq. (\ref{ctmrg_fix1}), we can reduce Eq. (\ref{eq_self_omega}) to be Eq. (\ref{eq_self_v}).
+We can then see that these fixed point equations of CTMRG correspond to Eqs. (\ref{geq_FWF}), (\ref{geq_FF}), (\ref{geq_GWG}) and (\ref{geq_GG}) within the gauge transformation.
 Thus, the fixed point of the CTMRG is attributed to the variational equations based on the MPS formulation.
+In other words, the two variational principles, i.e. the variational principle for the row-to-row transfer matrix and the low-rank approximation of the CTM through the SVD, lead to the same equations.
+This is the reason why the MPS algorithms are able to provide stable and accurate numerical results for 2D classical models as well as 1D quantum systems.